earthbucks/nutorch/README.md

 - `LD_LIBRARY_PATH`: The path to the `lib` directory inside your libtorch installation.
 - `DYLD_LIBRARY_PATH`: The same as `LD_LIBRARY_PATH`, but for macOS.

+If you installed Python and PyTorch via Homebrew, the path to your libtorch installation is likely:

 ```nu
 $env.LIBTORCH = "/opt/homebrew/lib/python3.11/site-packages/torch"